 Although fluctuations month over month are common throughout the year and are impacted by more than just the coronavirus pandemic and the affects of social distancing, analyzing wage growth data can still be illuminating and help organizations with their compensation planning.

 Interested?
 Get our latest report on The Impact of the Current Economy on Wage Growth.

 But what does this data mean?
 What should you do?
-If wages are slowing for your industry, should you freeze pay?
+If wages are slowing for your industry, should you implement a salary freeze?
 Or is it still important to reward performance?

 How Compensation Management Can Help You Survive a Recession